Bitcoin Mining Heaters Compared: Every Mining Space Heater in 2026

 The Physics: 100% Heat Efficiency

 Every watt of electricity consumed by an electronic device is ultimately converted to heat.
-This is the first law of thermodynamics in action.
-A 1,500W space heater and a 1,500W Bitcoin miner produce exactly the same amount of heat: 5,118 BTU/hr.
-The difference?
-The miner also earns Bitcoin while heating your space.
+A 1,500W space heater and a 1,500W Bitcoin miner produce approximately the same amount of heat: 5,118 BTU/hr.
+The mining output is variable and depends on Bitcoin network conditions.

 The Conversion